thedevdojo/auth-website/content/docs/authentication-pages.md

 ## Two-Factor Challenge

-The Password Confirmation Page.
+The Two-Factor Authentication Challenge Page.
 Visit this page at **/auth/two-factor-challenge**

 <include src="docs/auth-page-image.html" page="two-factor"></include><div class="p-5 rounded-b-lg border text-zinc-300 bg-zinc-900 border-zinc-700">If you are using 2FA and the user has enabled 2FA for their account, this is the page they will see after attempting to log in.
 Learn more about <a href="{ url('/docs/config/two-factor-auth') }">Two-Factor Authentication here</a>.</div>

 ---

-Next, lets dive into customizations and confiruations you can add to your authentication pages.
+Next, lets dive into the customizations you can implement in your authentication pages.